 GDP Annual Growth Rate in Macedonia averaged 2.72 percent from 2001 until 2020, reaching an all time high of 10.70 percent in the second quarter of 2005 and a record low of -12.70 percent in the third quarter of 2001.
 This page provides - Macedonia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Macedonia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-GDP Annual Growth Rate in Macedonia is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Macedonia to stand at 2.80 in 12 months time.
-In the long-term, the Macedonia GDP Annual Growth Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Macedonia is expected to be -2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Macedonia to stand at 3.80 in 12 months time.
+In the long-term, the Macedonia GDP Annual Growth Rate is projected to trend around 2.40 percent in 2021 and 2.70 percent in 2022, according to our econometric models.